 Be realistic.
 Hearing loss typically develops over many years.
 Becoming reacquainted with sounds while using hearing aids will take practice and time.
 It is important not to become disillusioned or frustrated while your brain adjusts to the new sounds provided by your hearing instruments.
 The time you spend adjusting to your new hearing aids is well worth it.

 There is no perfect way to learn how to adjust to hearing aids.
 Try to be patient with yourself, and return to our office for further adjustments or consultation if needed.
 We’re here to help you through this process.

 There are three things you can do to get the most from your hearing aids and to help us adjust them so you get the maximum benefit from wearing them:

 - Wear the hearing aids as much as possible.
-The more you wear them, the more you’ll get used to them and, most importantly, the more information you’ll have to tell us so we can make adjustments.
+The more you wear them, the more your brain will get used to the new sounds you are hearing!

 - Keep a journal with the changes you have noticed with your new hearing aids.
 It is helpful for the audiologist to know what you like about your new hearing aids and what areas there are for improvement.
 That way, we can make adjustments as needed according to your listening needs and preferences.

 - Be patient.
 Using hearing aids is a big change!
 It can take time to adjust to it.
 Our audiologists will complete real ear measurements and aided sound field testing in the office to ensure you are getting the best benefit from your hearing aids.
 It may take a few weeks to a few months for your brain to adjust to your optimal hearing level.